On Tuesday I decided not to sleep in. This was not a problem because my night’s sleep at the Panoramic Hotel was quite invigorating.

 Her older sister was just as impressive with her reserved but friendly nature.
 She smiled.

 I immediately fell in love with their gorgeous smiles and cute afros.
-We said our goodbyes and I continued up the mountain to the monastery.
+After snapping a couple of photos together, we said our goodbyes and I continued up the mountain to the monastery.

-Later, while making my descent from the monastery I ran into my new little friends as they walked to school.
-They were happy to walk with their American uncle as I too was delighted to see them again.
-“What a nice coincidence”, I thought.
+Later, while making my descent from the monastery I ran into my new little friends again.
+This time they were making their way to school.
+I sensed their pride about walking with their American uncle.
+I too was delighted to see them again.